aharonium/opensiddur.org/posts/HTML/prayers/solilunar/weekdays/amidah-weekday/havinenu-a-short-form-of-the-amidah-by-shmuel-bar-abba-adapted-by-zalman-schachter-shalomi-via-joseph-stern.html.md

 <html>
 <head></head>
 <body>
-Title: הבינינו | Havinenu, a short form of the Amidah by Mar Shmuel bar Abba, adapted by Reb Zalman Schachter-Shalomi from a paraphrasing by Rev. Joseph F. Stern<br />
+Title: הֲבִינֵנוּ | Havinenu, a short form of the Amidah by Mar Shmuel bar Abba, adapted by Reb Zalman Schachter-Shalomi from a paraphrasing by Rev. Joseph F. Stern<br />
 Primary contributor: joseph-frederick.stern<br />
 For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=21089">http://opensiddur.org/?p=21089</a>
 <p />